redwoodjs/redwood/docs/docs/testing.md

 Rational for using `describeScenario` include:
 <ul>
-<li>Create multi-step tests where the next test is dependent upon the results of the previous test (Note caution above).
+<li>Create multi-step tests where the next test is dependent upon the results of the previous test (Note caution above).</li>
 <li>Reduce testing run time.
 There is an overhead to setting up and tearing down the db on each test, and in some cases a reduced testing run time may be of significant benefit.
-This may be of benefit where the likelihood of side-effects is low, such as in query testing
+This may be of benefit where the likelihood of side-effects is low, such as in query testing</l1>
 </ul>

 ### describeScenario Examples